 (7) Can employment harassment also be considered an Intentional Infliction of Emotional Distress?

 An employment harassment claim must rise to the level of “extreme and outrageous” conduct to establish the claim of Intentional Infliction of Emotional Distress.
 (Fisher v.
 San Pedro Peninsula Hospital (1989) 214 Cal.
 App.
 3d 590, 618)

 (8) Can a California employee bring a claim of negligent supervision?

 No. A California employee may not bring a claim of negligent supervision or employer negligence in court as that claim is exclusively within the Workers’ Compensation Act and must be brought in front of the Workers’ Compensation Appeals Board (“WCAB”).
 The employee must report the injury to the employer by filing a claim, and then filing an application for adjudication of claim with the WCAB.
 The California Division of Workers’ Compensation (“DWC”) monitors the administration of workers’ compensation claims, and provides administrative and judicial services to assist in resolving disputes in connection with claims for workers’ compensation benefits.

-(9) What does a California employee have to prove to recover punitive damages?
+(9) What does a California employee have to do to prove to recover punitive damages?

 If a California employee wishes to recover punitive damages (in addition to compensatory damages), the employee must show that a managing agent of the employer (such as an officer or director) mistreated the employee with malice, fraud, or oppression.

 (10) What duties does a California employee (Plaintiff) in a wrongful termination action have in order to recover economic damages?